gitty8/coinbase-spreadsheet/README.md

    ```

-The cell will momentarily display Loading..., then return the Coinbase buy or sell price appear in the cells.
+The cell will momentarily display Loading..., then return the Coinbase buy or sell price.

 Original code by  [Muneeb Ali](http://twitter.com/muneeb)